zoey114/MultiCOP/README.md

 **This repository contains code for the paper "MultiCOP: An Integrative Analysis of Microbiome-Metabolome Associations"**

+### Introduction

+We propose the multivariate correlation pursuit (\textsc{MultiCOP}) algorithm, which effectively integrates microbiome and metabolome data to uncover microbe-metabolite interactions and find relevant microbes/metabolites by applying correlation pursuit and random projection.
+The \textsc{MultiCOP} algorithm can also be applied to explore the association between any two high dimensional dataset and find the relevant features.

 ### Tutorial

-Multicop requires two data tables in matrix form as input, denoted as X and Y, each with dimensions of n_sample by n_feature.
+Multicop requires two data tables in matrix form as input, denoted as **X** and **Y**, each with dimensions of n_sample by n_feature.
 The instructions for implementing MultiCOP are available in [code/example/example.Rmd](https://github.com/zoey114/MultiCOP/blob/main/code/example/example.Rmd).
 The tutorial shows how to implement the first scenario in simulation.

 ### R package